Select Page

 3. Address expected audience etiquette

-• Set Questions on Major Issues such as Education, Health, Crime, Taxes, etc. (20 minutes).
+• Set questions on major issues such as education, healthcare, crime, taxes, etc. (20 minutes).
 The following are sample questions to determine where candidates stand on life issues:

-1. What policies would each you introduce to end pregnancy and maternity discrimination in the workplace, and why do you feel this is the most effective policy?
+1. What policies would you introduce to stop pregnancy and maternity discrimination in the workplace, and why do you feel this is the most effective policy?

 2. Would you support parliamentary efforts to explicitly outlaw sex-selective abortion?

-3. Do you support lowering the abortion time-limit due to the technical and medical advancements which have allowed babies born before the current abortion time-limit to survive?
+3. Would you support lowering the abortion time limit due to the technical and medical advancements that have allowed babies born before the current abortion time limit to survive?

-• Audience Questions (1 hour).
-A good way to do this is to have audience members fill out a card, with their name and question, and submit these to the Chair.
-The chair will then read all questions from the cards submitted.
+• Audience questions (1 hour).
+A good way to do this is to have audience members fill out a card, with their name and question, and submit these to the chairperson.
+The chairperson will then read all questions from the cards submitted.

 • Optional: Closing statements for candidates (90 seconds each)

-• Be sure to thank candidates and all who helped organise and were in attendance at the event!
+1. Be sure to thank candidates and all who helped organise and attend the event at the end!

-• Hold the event: Once all the above is done, it is just a matter of turning up on the night, making sure all the practical details are sorted out: sufficient chairs laid out, the sound system working, the candidates’ table ready, etc. Then, enjoy the event!
+1. Hold the event: Once all the above is done, it is just a matter of turning up on the night, making sure all the practical details are sorted out: sufficient chairs laid out, the sound system working, the candidates’ table ready etc. Then, enjoy the event!

 Appendix 1 – Template email to send to candidates